Frequently Asked Questions

 While all Global Impact Fellows do not develop and implement their own entrepreneurial ideas while volunteering with Unite For Sight, every fellow is engaged in Unite For Sight's commitment to create real change.
 All Global Impact Fellows provide support and assistance to local ophthalmologists and eye clinics in developing countries, fundraise to restore sight to blind patients living in extreme poverty, transport eyeglasses and medical supplies to eye clinics, and raise awareness in their home communities about the urgent problem of preventable blindness.

 The number of volunteers in each program varies based on program location and program dates.
 The maximum number of fellows at a particular site for any time period ranges from two volunteers to 25 volunteers, and the maximum number of volunteers selected depends on the eye clinic's request and needs.
-Fellows have access to the names and email addresses of the other volunteers who will be participating with them at their program location.
+Volunteers have access to the names and email addresses of the other volunteers who will be participating with them at their program location.

 Unite For Sight's filmmaker and photographer volunteers document the voices of patients who receive sight-restoring eye care through Unite For Sight programs.
 The videos and photos promote awareness and information about global eye care needs and demonstrate the commitment and dedication of Unite For Sight's local partner eye doctors, who work tirelessly to provide eye care to those living in extreme poverty.